John Criswick: Biography

 After receiving his electrical engineering degree from the University of British Columbia in 1986, Criswick worked as a software engineer for Canadian Astronautics.
-In the early 1990s, Criswick studied space physics at York University, and while obtaining his Master's degree, he worked at an observatory in Utah.
+In the early 1990s, he studied space physics at York University.
+While obtaining his master's degree, he worked at an observatory in Utah.
 In 1991, he attended International Space University in Toulouse, France.

 In 1997, Criswick was contracted by Nortel Networks to source a web browser to work on a mobile device.
 When he discovered there was nothing compatible on the market, he and colleague Bob Tennant began to build a browser.
 Nortel agreed to fund the project, and by the end of 1997, Criswick and Tennant had decided to form their own company, Beduin Communications.
 Nortel paid $120,000 for a license to use the technology.

 In 1998, Beduin Communications's Java browser was purchased by Sun Microsystems for US$20 million in stock.

 Criswick has been involved in starting and operating over 45 companies, many of which are based in or near Ottawa.
-Some of them include Zucotto Wireless, Magmic, Top Shelf Distillers, and Upper Narrows Retreat.
+These include Zucotto Wireless, Magmic, Top Shelf Distillers, and Upper Narrows Retreat.
 In 2001, he co-founded Rove Mobile (previously known as Idokorro Mobile and Planetfred).

 Criswick was among the first to sign up for one of Virgin Galactic's trips to space.